Catching Up With Brook Jacoby

 It was those coaches that Jacoby pulls some of his present day coaching knowledge from.
 “We relied on them a lot because we were all so young.
 Coming over here, we had to pull from our coaches because there weren’t many veteran players to go to.
 We had Andre Thornton, who was not only a leader but was a coach too.
 I pulled something from all those guys.”

 Jacoby worked in the Reds minor league system from 2000-02 and then worked a similar role for the Texas Rangers from 2003-06.
-Upon completion of the 2006 season, Jacoby was back in the Big Leagues when he was hired to become the Reds hitting coach for 2007 and beyond.
-During his seven seasons in the Cincinnati dugout, the Reds have improved from a 90 loss team to a two-time NL Central Division Champion and a 2013 Wild Card winner.
-He coaches one of baseball’s most feared lineups, boasting one of the top hitters in today’s game.
+Upon completion of the 2006 season, Jacoby was back in the Big Leagues when he was hired to become the Reds hitting coach for 2007 through 2014.
+During his seven seasons in the Cincinnati dugout, the Reds improved from a 90 loss team to a two-time NL Central Division Champion and a 2013 Wild Card winner.
+During his time in Cincy, he coached one of baseball’s most feared lineups, boasting one of the top hitters in today’s game.

 “When I am home, I have kids at home that I spend a lot of time with,” Jacoby said.
 “And I try to get some golf in there.”